alematia/MaGplotR/README.md

 -s: (selection): write pos or neg, for positive or negative selection (pos is default), i.e.: `-s neg`.<br/>
 -r: (sgRNA input directory): **path** to an existing folder where sgRNA summary files are saved.<br/>
 -t: (top cutoff): number of hits to be shown in heatmaps (25 is default), i.e.: `-t 50`.<br/>
--x: (threshold): A number: top % of hits to be used as for Pathway and Gene Ontology analysis.
-1 % is default, i.e.: `-x 1.5`.<br/>
+-x: (threshold): top % of hits to be used as for Pathway and Gene Ontology analysis.
+1 % is default. i.e.: `-x 1.5`.<br/>
 -p: (plot format): just write one among these (png is default): png , pdf, ps, jpeg, tiff, bmp, i.e.: `-p pdf`.<br/>
 -g: (GO type of terms): write BP, MF or CC (no GO analysis as default), i.e.: `-g BP`.<br/>
 -b: (colour blind): write y or n (no is default), i.e.: `-b y`.<br/>